shivanandpt/connectdDb/README.md

 It will return an empty array if DB is MongoDB.
 And will return an error if DB is MySql.

-You can add data in respective collections/tables and check with APIif you want to.
+You can add data in respective collections/tables and check with API if you want to.